-The advantages of a DMS include customizable digital storage solutions that provide version control, security, and remote digital document access—as a result providing employees a quick and secure way to access the files stored within this framework.
+The advantages of a DMS include customizable digital storage solutions that provide version control, security, and remote digital document access.
+As a result, it provides employees a quick and secure way to access the files within this framework.

 How DMS Implementation Works

-- First, scan the records you plan to integrate and ensure the old papers you no longer need are shredded.
+- Scan the records you plan to integrate and ensure the old papers you no longer need are shredded.

 - Optical character recognition (OCR) is applied during the scanning to make files editable.

-- Your new files are returned on a hard drive or similar storage device where they can be uploaded and indexed in the DMS.
+- Your new files are returned on a hard drive where they can be uploaded and indexed in the DMS.

-- Once implemented, files can be set up with access controls, retention tracking tools, and document redaction.
+- Files can be set up with access controls, retention tracking tools, and document redaction.

 Cloud Storage Instead of a DMS

-Many small businesses can’t afford to manage and maintain on-site technology resources, making cloud storage a great alternative since files are uploaded and stored off site and can be accessed via a web browser.
+Many small businesses can’t afford to manage and maintain on-site technology resources.
+This makes cloud storage a great alternative because you can upload and store files off site and access them online.

-There is limited (to no) internal IT involvement, and it also lets you store massive amounts of information remotely—in turn helping to protect your data, backup files regularly, and access your files whenever and wherever you need them.
+There is little (to no) internal IT involvement, and it lets you store massive amounts of information remotely.
+In turn, it helps protect your data, backup files regularly, and access your files whenever and wherever you need them.

-Microfilm is used to store tiny micro-reproductions of document images on a film roll, and because their size is roughly 1/25 of the original size, microfilm is typically a backup storage option.
+Microfilm is stores tiny micro-reproductions of document images on a film roll.
+Because their size, it is roughly 1/25 of the original size, and microfilm is typically a backup storage option.

-Storage capacities range from 2,400 standard documents to 600 engineering drawings, and a microfilm roll can have a shelf life of 100+ years, making them an efficient and long-lasting way to manage backups.
+Storage capacities range from 2,400 standard documents to 600 engineering drawings, and a microfilm roll can have a shelf life of 100+ years.
+This makes them an efficient and long-lasting way to manage backups.

 How Microfilm Storage Works